tiffkim/2021Fall_finals/README.md

 Hypothesis #2: Countries with ascending GDP and population have growing CO2 emission per capita than countries with descending GDP and population.
 Datasets needed: GDP, population, CO2 emission by countries The motif behind this hypothesis is the idea of [developing countries vs. developed countries](https://keydifferences.com/difference-between-developed-countries-and-developing-countries.html).
-Since developed countries have access to personal automobiles and more materials in general, I thought developed countries would emit more CO2 compared to the developing countries per capita.
+Since developed countries have access to personal automobiles and have higher standards of living in general, I thought developed countries would emit more CO2 compared to the developing countries per capita.

 ### Data Sets
 Datasets for hypothesis #1